Objective

 Another possible issue for spam flagging could be that your email signatures don't successfully pass Sender Policy Framework (SPF) or DomainKeys Identified Mail (DKIM) checks.
 Alternatively, they may pass, but are signed by our server so the email is tagged "via Sendgrid".
 To resolve these issues, we strongly recommend users setup Domain Authentication.
 For more details, see How to Set up domain authentication.

-Poor IP Reputation
+Poor IP reputation

 Poor IP reputation is the trickiest issue to resolve.
 Although we have very strict filters in place to prevent bad senders, they may sometimes slip through the cracks, and can cause our IPs to be temporarily blocked.
 When this occurs, and the issue is reported to us, we begin our mitigation process.
 While our goal is to make this process as fast as possible, there are no ETAs for our delisting requests.
 We ask for your patience in these situations.